Cray-HPE/docs-csm/operations/node_management/Update_the_Gigabyte_Node_BIOS_Time.md

 The following steps should be repeated for each Gigabyte node which needs to have its BIOS time reset.

-1. Set the `XNAME` variable to the xname of the node whose console you wish to open.
+1. Set the `XNAME` variable to the component name (xname) of the node whose console you wish to open.

     ```bash
     ncn# XNAME=x1001c0s24b1n0